varun-planview/release-automation/README.md

 - **Fallback Display**: If no repositories show success/warnings, all "not found" results are shown
 - **Multiple Release Versions**: Each release version group is processed separately with its own filtering logic

+### Smart Branch Handling
+The script automatically adapts to different branch availability scenarios:
+- **Branch Existence Check**: Verifies if configured branches exist on GitHub before attempting to fetch
+- **Automatic Fallback**: Uses develop branch as current when release branch doesn't exist yet
+- **Performance Optimization**: Avoids duplicate API calls when current branch equals develop branch
+- **Graceful Degradation**: Skips missing branches instead of failing

-### Branch-Based Validation (PVE Web, PVE Analytics)
+### Branch-Based Validation (PVE Web, PVE Analytics, Polaris)
+**Standard Scenario** (Current branch exists and differs from develop):
 - **✅ OK**: PAP ID found in current branch
 - **⚠️ Warning**: PAP ID found in previous branch (indicates potential rollback issue)
 - **⚠️ Warning**: Extra commits in develop branch not in current branch (indicates missing merge)
 - **⚠️ Warning**: Found in develop but not in current branch (indicates incomplete merge)
 - **⚠️ Not found**: PAP ID not found in any branch (hidden when other statuses exist)

+**Fallback Scenario** (Current branch missing - uses develop as current):
+- **✅ OK**: PAP ID found in develop branch (acting as current)
+- **⚠️ Warning**: PAP ID found in previous branch (if previous branch exists)
+- **⚠️ Not found**: PAP ID not found in develop branch (hidden when other statuses exist)

+**Early Release Scenario** (Current branch same as develop):
+- **✅ OK**: PAP ID found in current/develop branch
+- **⚠️ Warning**: PAP ID found in previous branch (if previous branch exists)
+- **⚠️ Not found**: PAP ID not found in current/develop branch (hidden when other statuses exist)

-### Develop-Based Validation (Dovetail, ActionBoard)
+### Develop-Based Validation (ActionBoard)
 - **✅ OK**: PAP ID found in develop/main/master branch
 - **⚠️ Not found**: PAP ID not found in develop/main/master branch (hidden when other statuses exist)

 ### GitHub Repository Information
 - **Last Commit Date**: Retrieved from GitHub API for the monitored branch
 - **Open PR Count**: Number of open pull requests targeting the monitored branch
-- **Branch-specific**: Uses `currentBranch` for branch-based repos, `developBranch` for develop-based repos
+- **Branch-specific**: Uses effective current branch (may be develop if current branch missing) for branch-based repos, `developBranch` for develop-based repos
+- **Real-time Data**: Always reflects the actual branch being monitored

 ### Orphan Detection
-- Identifies PAP IDs that exist in current branch but are missing from the Excel report
+- Identifies PAP IDs that exist in effective current branch but are missing from the Excel report
 - Only performed for branch-based repositories (PVE Web)
+- Uses the actual branch being monitored (current or develop fallback)
 - Provides direct links to both the card and the GitHub commit
 - Indicates potential missing tasks in release planning